 Equally important, in nearly every state where a sports betting law has been passed, the law makes crystal clear that fantasy sports are not sports betting.
 Explicitly, these laws state that if a contest is fantasy sports, it is therefore not sports betting.”

-Michigan is one of the only states that has a full suite of legalized gambling products.
-At the end of 2022, the MI online sports betting landscape had 15 approved incumbents, and 14 MI online casino brands between the tribes and the three commercial casinos in Detroit – all of which have recently had their licenses renewed for a further year.
+Michigan is among the few states with a complete range of legal gambling options.
+By the end of 2022, the MI online sports betting scene featured 15 licensed operators, along with 14 MI online casino brands, which include tribal and three commercial casinos in Detroit.
+All of these casinos have recently had their licenses extended for another year.